What is ADHD CBT?

 CBT stands for ‘Cognitive Behavioural Therapy’ and it is a type of talking therapy.
 Adult ADHD CBT is very different to the typical Anxiety CBT – a common treatment offered by the NHS which normally focuses on mild anxiety or depression.

-ADHD CBT is a behavioural course of counselling, that specifically deals with symptoms and executive function difficulties (like inattention and its impact on daily tasks), that people with ADHD struggle with.
-Ideally the therapist has experience/is aware of, adult ADHD.
-From our experience of meeting people at ADHD Support Groups [Link], many people have found ADHD CBT to be very helpful and much more effective than just medication on its own.
-ADHD CBT on the NHS, is typically 10 – 14 sessions rather than the 6 that are provided for standard Anxiety CBT.
+ADHD CBT is a behavioural course of counselling that specifically deals with symptoms and executive function difficulties which people with ADHD struggle with.
+For example, inattention and its impact on daily tasks.
+Ideally, the therapist has experience and is aware of adult ADHD.
+From our experience of meeting people at our ADHD support groups, many people have found ADHD CBT to be very helpful and much more effective than just medication on its own (but may have previously been discouraged by CBT that was not designed for someone with neurodiversity, so it is important to stress that you receive appropriate care with your health practitioners).
+ADHD CBT is available through the NHS and is typically 10 – 14 sessions rather than the 6 that are provided for standard Anxiety CBT.